riazmohamed/notes/more_ruby/readme.md

 ## Refutations

 The opposite of assertions is refutations.
-Instead of `refute` they `assert`.
+Instead of `assert` they `refute`.

 ## SEAT approach